Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

 The Bridge -->

-Next, we'll focus on actionable strategies to improve your self-efficacy.
+Next, we'll focus on actionable strategies to increase your self-efficacy.

 </article>
 <article class="section-content">

-<h3 id="how-to-improve">Chapter 3: How to Improve Your Self-Efficacy</h3>
+<h3 id="how-to-improve">Chapter 3: How to Increase Self-efficacy</h3>

-So, how can you boost your self-efficacy?
-Let's dive into some actionable strategies.
+Below are practical steps you can take to start increasing your self-efficacy.

 #### Setting and Achieving Small Goals